 "My first memory of Talking Heads is seeing the video for Road To Nowhere, the one with David Byrne endlessly running on the spot – lanky and awkward, but funny and knowing," he says.
 "I was a young kid at the time and I didn’t really understand it, but I knew I liked this guy.
 I always loved the name Talking Heads too, I still think it’s one of the best band names out there."

-A cursory listen to the band's latest material should fill you in as to why it might be a task that means something to Ellis and his bandmates, vocalist Eoin Rooney and drummer Olly Betts.
+A cursory listen to the band's latest material should fill you in as to why picking the band's best tunes might be a task that holds some importance to Ellis.
 Just like David Byrne's New York troupe did 40-odd years ago, Oh800 blend punk-rock sensibilities with infuriatingly catchy electro, merging jagged jangly guitars and thumping beats.
 It's a sound that's familiar, but essentially, entirely its own.

 Here, we have the 10 best Talking Heads songs according to Oh800.